thomasvangurp/spamfilter/README.md

 				SPAM vs HAM
 	  -n DIFF, --diff DIFF  number of diff words to include
 	```
-	- THe type of features that we look for here are inspired by those used in [spambase](https://archive.ics.uci.edu/ml/datasets/Spambase).[Spambayes](https://sourceforge.net/p/spambayes/code/HEAD/tree/) [tokenizer](https://mail.python.org/pipermail/spambayes-checkins/2003-December/002441.html) provides for separation of words and parts of urls that are present in the email body.
+	- THe type of features that we look for here are inspired by those used in [spambase](https://archive.ics.uci.edu/ml/datasets/Spambase).
+[Spambayes](https://sourceforge.net/p/spambayes/code/HEAD/tree/) [tokenizer](https://mail.python.org/pipermail/spambayes-checkins/2003-December/002441.html) provides for separation of words and parts of urls that are present in the email body.
 We look for spambayes tokenized words that have are overrepresented in either spam or ham dataset (highest difference in absolute count).
 We also add the categories of the special tokens to the word list, prepended by CAT_.

 2. [match_attributes.py](preprocessing/match_attributes.py)
 	- This script parses e-mails from both ham and spam subfolder and creates an entry for every email with values for the features based on the [keyword list](words.txt) derived from find_features.py as well as some other features inspired by the [spambase](https://archive.ics.uci.edu/ml/datasets/Spambase) dataset.
-		1. Words (float: fraction of tokens / total number of spambayes tokens in email body): based on the tokenized words/entries that result from
+		1. **Words** (float: fraction of tokens / total number of spambayes tokens in email body): based on the tokenized words/entries that result from parsing the email body using the email.parser module using spambayes' tokenizer. “stop” words like the, we, I etc. that occur frequently but have a low information content are excluded.
-		2. Categories (float: fraction of tokens with category / total number of spambayes tokens in email body).
+		2. **Categories** (float: fraction of tokens with category / total number of spambayes tokens in email body).
 Spambayes splits the content of the email body into tokens, which are categorized.
-Examples of these categories are url or skip, which indicate a token is part of a web link or [skip](https://mail.python.org/pipermail/spambayes-checkins/2003-December/002441.html), which indicates how many characters were not parsed.
+Examples of such categories are url or skip, which indicate a token is part of a web link or [skip](https://mail.python.org/pipermail/spambayes-checkins/2003-December/002441.html), which indicates how many characters were not parsed.
 The fraction of entries in the tokenized email body text that is catecgorized as being part of a category is taken on as a separate feature.
 Certain categorized tokens such as url:aspx and skip:e 10 are also present as words.
-		3. Characters (float: fraction of char / total number of chars in email body): characters that were used in [spambase](https://archive.ics.uci.edu/ml/datasets/Spambase)
+		3. **Characters** (float: fraction of char / total number of chars in email body): characters that were used in [spambase](https://archive.ics.uci.edu/ml/datasets/Spambase)
 		```
 		6 continuous real [0,100] attributes of type char_freq_CHAR]
 		= percentage of characters in the e-mail that match CHAR, i.e. 100 * (number of CHAR occurences) / total characters in e-mail: